 We said our goodbyes to the family and found a beautiful rock to sit on.
 It was next to some grave stones, which sounds weird, but it was extremely peaceful.
 I sat looking at the mountain, overwhelmed by it’s beauty.
 I was told if we were lucky, we’d spot an avalanche.
 We must have been really lucky, because within a few hours, we were able to see three in the distance coming down from the glacier.
 The snow looked like a white river spilling down from the mountain from afar.

-Once back at the restaurant, we ran into a few of Kalu’s old friends from back when he was a trekking guide.
+Once back at the restaurant in Tangting, we ran into a few of my friends old pals from back when he was a trekking guide.
 They let me practice my Nepali and taught me a few new words.
 At the same time, they practiced their English and hinted at the fact that I should come back and help teach in the local school.
 While the boys caught up with each other, I took a look around.
 The guesthouse owner was butchering some meat out on the patio.
 I asked if I could watch as he made buffalo jerky and explained the process to me.
 Since cows are gods here, buffalo is the substitute for beef.

 A few beers and one sunset later, we all headed back to our guesthouse where we built a huge bonfire.
 A guitar was passed around while anyone with musical talent took a turn playing.
 I made sure to pass the guitar on when it came in my direction.
 It seems every Nepali I’ve met can play at least one song, so they egged me on to join in.
 I had to convince them that I really have no idea how to play ANY songs on a guitar.